 A one-month sculpture residency at Greywood Arts in partnership with the National Space Centre and supported by Cork County Council.

-This residency is a unique chance to re-purpose technological components that can’t be recycled and see what emerges creatively from space waste.
 We are seeking expressions of interest from artists with a sculpture, three-dimensional or multi-disciplinary practice who are interested in examining questions arising around the waste produced by the acceleration of technology.
+It is an opportunity for an artist to explore the impact of human interactions with space and how we could move forward into the future.
 What are the implications of sending satellites and other hardware into space?
 Whose responsibility is it to regulate this and to manage space debris?

 - Access to space technology debris from the NSC and time to visit the campus at Elfordstown Earthstation, Midleton Cork, Ireland. https://nationalspacecentre.eu/

 - Accommodation and studio space at Greywood Arts, Killeagh, Cork, Ireland.
 Transport between Greywood Arts & NSC.
 Materials budget up to €500.
 Stipend of €1,000.

 Artist must provide their own transportation to/from Greywood Arts and their own tools.
 Work created during the residency remains property of the artist.

 Artist must be fully vaccinated to access the NSC campus.
 Artists from outside the Republic of Ireland must comply with all government travel guidelines which can be found here: https://www.gov.ie/en/publication/b4020-travelling-to-ireland-during-the-covid-19-pandemic/